Qafoo/review/README.rst

     ant -Dcommons.env=testing install
     ant install

-After that configure your webserver properly, and you should done.
-You might need to adapt the database connection settings -- see `Configuration`_ for details.
+After that configure your webserver properly, and you should be done.
+You might want to adapt the database connection settings first, though -- see `Configuration`_ for details.

 Lighttpd Example
 ----------------